MicrosoftDocs/dynamics365-guidance/guidance/fasttrack/self-service-engagement.md

 # Proactive guidance for self-service engagements

 One of the core goals of Microsoft FastTrack for Dynamics 365 finance and operations apps teams is to enable project teams to run implementations successfully and have a smooth launch.
 With this goal in mind, we provide proactive implementation guidance to the implementation team via emails.
 These emails contain core recommended guidance on the activities that take place typically in the current phase of your project.
-Proactive guidance emails will be sent to self-service project team members.
+Proactive guidance emails are sent to self-service project team members.

 ## Who will receive these emails?